top of page

 “I feel like…”

 We headed off looking as invisible as possible, ignoring the side glances and muttered comments.
-Doing my best to not make eye contact.
-The team is already at our table with a little fruit and basket of rolls with butter and tea.
+Doing my best not to make eye contact.
+The team was already at our table with a little fruit and a basket of rolls with butter and tea.
 Wow, by most standards, a feast.
-Greetings all around while Frank noted the sunny, warm weather.
+Greetings all around, while Frank noted the sunny, warm weather.

 Small talk while we avoided last night’s disruption.
-I felt like I was the only one clueless, missing something, not fully aware of what happened.
-Those sitting at the table knowing what I don’t.
+I felt like I was clueless, missing something, not fully aware of what had happened.
+Odd person out, unaware of events after I walked away.
+My weapon, gone.
+Noticed eyes no longer on me.
+What the… there it was in the middle of the table.
+“How?”

-Brett asked, “have you every meet that man?”
+Brett asked, “Have you ever met that man?”

 “No.”

 “Okay, so let me enlighten you.
 He is or was a hired gun.
 He was most likely here for a reason.
-You being that reason.”
+You being the reason.”

 “Why?”